exakat/php-dictionary/dictionary/bitshit-operator.ini.rst

 Bitshift Operators
 ------------------

 Bitshift operators ``<<`` and ``>>`` move bits within an integer.
 The bits are shifted by an number of position, to the right or to the left.
-They are equivalent to multiplying or divising by a power of 2.
+They are equivalent to multiplying or dividing by a power of 2.

 .. code-block:: php